justintaddei/v-shared-element/README.md

 - **type:** `string | false`
 - *default:* `"100ms"`

   A CSS [time](https://developer.mozilla.org/en-US/docs/Web/CSS/time) denoting the duration of the "fade out" stage of the animation to blend the duplicated element with the real one.
-Set to `false` or `"0s"` to disable the fade out effect.
+Set to `false` or `"0s"` to disable the fade-out effect.
   > **Note:** This option only applies if `includeChildren` is `false`.

 #### zIndex